blmccourt/proj3-group8/README.md

 ## Instructions on how to use and interact with the project

 ### ETL
-The entirely of the ETL workflow was done in the [`ETL.ipynb`](https://github.com/blmccourt/proj3-group8/blob/main/ETL.ipynb) notebook.
+The entirety of the ETL workflow was done in the [`ETL.ipynb`](https://github.com/blmccourt/proj3-group8/blob/main/ETL.ipynb) notebook.

 ### Data Visualizations